 Campus-Based Master’s in Communication Programs in North Dakota

-The Master of Arts in Communication at North Dakota State University is offered through NDSU’s Department of Communication.
+The Master of Arts in Communication at North Dakota State University is offered through NDSU’s Department of Communication, and has two focus areas to choose from: Organizational Communication or Media, Technology and Society.
 In order to be considered for admission, applicants must possess a bachelor’s degree from a recognized college or university, with an undergraduate GPA of 3.25 or above (those who do not meet the minimum GPA requirement may be eligible for provisional admission).
 Students in NDSU’s MA in Communication program must complete a minimum of 30 credit hours to graduate, which includes six credits of Core courses, six credits of Research Methods courses, 12 to 15 credits of Elective Specialization courses, and either a research-based thesis (six credits) or comprehensive examination (three credits).

 The MA in Communication program at NDSU requires all students to take the following two Core courses: Research Methods in Communication and Communication Theory.
 Students then select at least two Research Methods courses from six available options, including Qualitative Research Methods in Communication, Quantitative Research Methods in Communication, Rhetorical Criticism, Qualitative Research Methods, Quantitative Research Methods (both offered through the Department of Sociology and Anthropology), and Applied Statistics (offered through the Department of Statistics).
 Depending on whether they choose the master’s thesis or examination graduation requirement, students must complete an additional 12 to 15 credits of Elective Specialization coursework, chosen from a variety of courses offered by the Department of Communication or, pending graduate committee approval, another department related to their area of interest.